Read the Admission Director's Blog CONTACT US:

 - There are situations in which applicants do not wish to inform current supervisors that they are applying to business school.
 In this case, a former manager, client, or supervisor from an extracurricular organization may provide a recommendation.

-- It is important that recommendations provide details and/or examples to support opinions about an applicant.
+- It is important that the recommendation provides details and/or examples to support opinions about an applicant.
 For example, noting that "Julie is a great team player" does not provide as much insight as providing concrete examples of how well Julie performed on a team when faced with certain responsibilities and challenges.
 Recommendations that state strong feelings, either positive or negative, without examples are not helpful.

 Q: What should I do if my recommender has not received my online invitation to recommend me?